CoWBenchmark/TopCoW_Algo_Submission/README.md

 And that is it! 🤠
 All the best for the submission process.
 Please reach out to us by leaving an issue on this repo or on our challenge forum.

-Here is a more detailed version of this readme for your reference: [detailed_readme](./docs/detailed_readme.md)

-## References

-We are very grateful for the following challenges that provide helpful tutorials and excellent example code!
-Please have a look at these template repos if you want to deeply customize our repo or for more explanations.

-* MIDOG Challenge Github with tutorial: [https://github.com/DeepMicroscopy/MIDOG_reference_docker](https://github.com/DeepMicroscopy/MIDOG_reference_docker)
-* HanSeg Challenge Github with tutorial: [https://github.com/gasperpodobnik/HanSeg2023Algorithm/](https://github.com/gasperpodobnik/HanSeg2023Algorithm/)
-* CL-Dection Challenge Github with tutorial: [https://github.com/szuboy/CL-Detection2023](https://github.com/szuboy/CL-Detection2023)
-* SegRap Challenge Github with tutorial: [https://github.com/HiLab-git/SegRap2023](https://github.com/HiLab-git/SegRap2023)